mattslay/Visual-FoxPro-language-template-for-Visual-Studio-Code/readme.md

 ---
 ## Updated version as of 2019-04-12 with many new fixes!

+## Easy Install from VS Code Marketplace
+You can install this extension in VS Code right from the Extensions bar in the IDE.
+Just click on Extensions, then search for "FoxPro" and you can install with one click.
+(Credit to @newdatasystems for adding this extension to the Marketplace https://github.com/newdatasystems)

+You can see it in the Marketplace at this url: https://marketplace.visualstudio.com/items?itemName=NewDataSystems.foxpro

-## Installation
+## Manual Install

-Installing Extensions: VS Code looks for extensions under your user folder in the .vscode/extensions folder.
+If you really want to go for a low-level, manual install, here's what you need to know: VS Code looks for extensions under your user folder in the .vscode/extensions folder.
 Depending on your platform it is located:

 - Windows %USERPROFILE%\\.vscode\extensions
 - Mac $HOME/.vscode/extensions